Runge's phenomenon

 In the mathematical field of numerical analysis, Runge's phenomenon ([ˈʁʊŋə]) is a problem of oscillation at the edges of an interval that occurs when using polynomial interpolation with polynomials of high degree over a set of equispaced interpolation points.
 It was discovered by Carl David Tolmé Runge (1901) when exploring the behavior of errors when using polynomial interpolation to approximate certain functions.

-The discovery was important because it shows that going to higher degrees does not always improve accuracy.
+The discovery shows that going to higher degrees does not always improve accuracy.
 The phenomenon is similar to the Gibbs phenomenon in Fourier series approximations.